Lee Mun Wah, M.S. M.A.

 Jim Peal is a Senior Facilitator for StirFry Seminars with a strong background in diversity training and organizational development.
 He has a doctoral degree in psychology from Union Institute and is a certified NLP (Neurolinguistic Programming) Elite Master Practitioner.

-Norwegian, Swedish, Lakota, German and Welsh
+Norwegian, Swedish, German, and Welsh (He, Him, His)

 African American and Cherokee